For students in university-provided quarantine / isolation housing

 FAQ for students in quarantine / isolation housing

-Clinical staff members at Cornell Health are working hard to provide COVID testing and related support for students.
+Clinical staff members at Cornell Health are working hard to provide COVID testing and related support for students in university-provided quarantine and isolation housing.
 Below are the most frequently asked questions our staff are answering for students and their family members.

 - What is the difference between quarantine and isolation?

 Quarantine is for individuals without symptoms of COVID-19.
-Its purpose is to keep individuals away from others while they self-monitor for the development of symptoms during COVID-19’s incubation period (14 days), and/or while they await test results.
+Its purpose is to keep individuals away from others while they self-monitor for the development of symptoms, and/or while they await test results.
 Isolation is used to separate people with COVID-19 from people who are not infected.
 Its purpose is to contain the spread of the virus while the individual recovers from their illness.

-- Why do students need to stay in quarantine/isolation housing for the whole 14 days even if they have a negative COVID test result?
+- Why do students need to stay in quarantine / isolation housing for the whole 10 days even if they have a negative COVID test result?

-It can take up to 14 days after exposure to the virus for a person to develop COVID-19 symptoms.
-A negative result before end of the 14-day quarantine period does not rule out possible infection.
-By remaining in quarantine for 14 days, you remain out of circulation in the population during the incubation period of the virus, which lowers and hopefully eliminates the chance of exposing others to COVID-19 during the period of infectivity.
-For more information, please read this article about the "Science Behind a 14-day Quarantine."
+It can take up to 10 days after exposure to the virus for a person to develop COVID-19 symptoms (learn more about New York State's 10-day quarantine guidelines).
+A negative result before end of the 10-day quarantine period does not rule out possible infection.
+By remaining in quarantine for 10 days, you remain out of circulation in the population during the incubation period of the virus, which lowers and hopefully eliminates the chance of exposing others to COVID-19 during the period of infectivity.

 - When is my quarantine or isolation period over?

-- Why are we sending Cornell students to specific locations (e.g., hotels, specific residence halls) for isolation/quarantine?
+- Why are Cornell students being sent to specific locations (e.g., hotels, specific residence halls) for quarantine / isolation?
 Why can’t they stay where they are?

 Individuals who are sick or have recently had a close contact to a person with COVID-19 are prohibited from using transportation options that may put them in close contact with others (e.g., public transit, ride-share, or taxis) and should stay in their spaces.
 Exceptions may be made after consultation with a healthcare provider at Cornell Health to obtain urgent medical care, but only under specific and rare circumstances, as this is not generally recommended by medical or public health guidance.